moonbitlang/moonbit-course/course9/course_en.md

 # Traits

-Traits declare a list of operations to be supplied if a type wants to implement it.
+A trait declares a list of methods to be supplied if a type wants to implement it.

 ```moonbit
 trait Compare {